A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 Before discussing further details about the proof, we make the following remarks regarding the regularity restriction on $s$ in Theorem~\ref{THM:mkdv}.

 \begin{remark}\rm Our interest in the range $\frac12<s<1$ is due to the low regularity of the conserved quantities considered and corresponding support of the measures $\rho_{s,R}$, which is strictly rougher than that of the Gibbs measure \eqref{Gibbs2} for mKdV.
-We believe our method can be extended to larger values of $s$, by considering further differences in defining $\mathcal{A}(\kk,q)$ in \eqref{Acal:intro}, and introducing additional cutoffs depending on conserved quantities of the form $\mathcal{E}_{s}(q)$ at regularities $s-1/2-\eps$, for small $\eps>0$.
+We believe our method can be extended to larger values of $s$, by considering further differences in defining $\mathcal{A}(\kk,q)$ in \eqref{Acal:intro}, and introducing additional cut-offs depending on conserved quantities of the form $\mathcal{E}_{s}(q)$ at regularities $s-1/2-\eps$, for small $\eps>0$.
 To keep the exposition short, we do not pursue this direction here. \end{remark}

 \begin{remark}\rm An interesting open question would be to extend the construction and invariance results in Theorem~\ref{THM:mkdv} to the singular range $0<s\leq 1/2$.
-The resulting measures would be supported strictly below $L^2(\T)$ and thus on distributions.
-This presents many additional challenges: Firstly, there is no known well-posedness result on the $L^2$-based spaces which contain the support of the intended measure, namely, $H^{\s}(\T)$ for $\s<0$.
+The resulting measures would be supported strictly below $L^2(\T)$.
+This presents many additional challenges: Firstly, one would have to suitably extend the results in Section~\ref{SEC:operators} beyond $L^2(\T)$-potentials.
+Secondly, there is the question of dynamics: there is no known well-posedness result on the $L^2$-based Sobolev spaces $H^{\s}(\T)$ for $\s<0$, which contain the support of the intended measure.
 In fact, \eqref{mkdv} is ill-posed below $L^2(\T)$~\cite{Molinet}.
 Thus, it is necessary to consider the following renormalized mKdV equation:

 first introduced by Bourgain~\cite{BO2}.
 In $L^2(\T)$, mKdV~\eqref{mkdv} and the renormalized mKdV~\eqref{renormmkdv} are equivalent, as solutions of the former can be related to solutions of the latter via the gauge transformation $q(t,x) \mapsto q\big(t, x\pm 12 t M(q) \big). $